Sins-Repo/NLP-Sentiment140/README.md

 # Conclusion

 For improvement, a personal stopwords list may be constructed.
-Common words like *'she, he, i'* will be included in the list whereas words like *'no, not'* will be excluded because these words carry certain meaning which shouldn't be discarded from the input text.
+Common words like *'she, he, i'* will be included in the list whereas words like *'no, not'* will be excluded because these words carry certain meaning which shouldn't be discarded from the input text. <br/>
+Visit [Mood-Collector](https://github.com/Sins-Repo/Mood-Collector/blob/master/README.md) for the application part